thh32/Protologger/README.md

 # Dataset
 Within the publication we provide the Protologger output for four distinct datasets; the [HBC](https://www.nature.com/articles/s41587-018-0009-7), the [BIO-ML collection](https://www.nature.com/articles/s41591-019-0559-3), the [Hungate1000](https://www.nature.com/articles/nbt.4110) and the [iMGMC](https://www.sciencedirect.com/science/article/pii/S2211124720301972?via%3Dihub).

+The Protologger output from all three datasets are downloadable [here](https://drive.google.com/file/d/1abNuXifhd2mH8txxkVhUO9MOZLcMETTb/view?usp=sharing).

+### ChiBAC - Chicken Bacterial Collection
-Additionally, Protologger has been applied to characterise isolates from the chicken gut (CHiBAC) which are available [here](LONK)
+Protologger has been applied to characterise isolates from the chicken gut (CHiBAC), for which the entire Protologger outputs are available [here](LONK)

-All datasets are downloadable [here](https://drive.google.com/file/d/1abNuXifhd2mH8txxkVhUO9MOZLcMETTb/view?usp=sharing)

 # Citation
 We ask that anyone who uses Protologger cites not only our publication but the list of publications below which provide tools and databases which are integral for Protologgers working;